tysongibby/BlazorEnhancedBootstrapComponents/README.md

 Set "AvailableOptions" by creating a List of DualSelectOptions: List<DualSelectOption>{ DualSelectOption { Id = int, Value = string } }
 "SelectedOptions" retrieves the resulting list of DualSelectOptions that have been selected by the user.
 "BoxHeight" allows configuration of the row height of the text box of the multiple select elements.

+### Input Text Box
+Input Text Box with built in validation and floating label functionality, using one tag.

+### Audio
+Use one tag to add audio, including audtion featuers such as loop, allowing download, playback rate, controls, different file types, auto-play, and unsupported browser handling.

+### Modal
+Add a modal message using only one tag.